 It’s easy to confuse a lack of attention with a common toddler tendency to get bored.
-A bored toddler might need help finding new and engaging activities to stimulate his powerful, growing mind.
+A bored toddler might need help finding new and engaging activities to stimulate their powerful, growing mind.

 If you’re worried about Baby‘s attention, here are a few questions you can ask yourself:

-- When Baby is engaging a structured activity, is he able to easily ignore a normal amount of distraction?
+- When Baby is engaging a structured activity, is they able to easily ignore a normal amount of distraction?

-- Is Baby able to follow a routine set of activities, like the order of things he does to get ready for bed, without stopping many times?
+- Is Baby able to follow a routine set of activities, like the order of things they do to get ready for bed, without stopping many times?

-- Does he sometimes get frustrated when something doesn’t turn out how he expects, like when you stop reading his favorite story before it’s finished?
+- Does they sometimes get frustrated when something doesn’t turn out how they expect, like when you stop reading their favorite story before it’s finished?